- Expansive free version

 There are tons of budgeting and personal finance apps out there, but Mint’s closest competitors include:

-Mint also shares some features with Personal Capital, Acorns, and Digit.
+Mint also shares some features with personal finance apps like Personal Capital, Acorns, and Digit.
 These apps are geared more toward savings and investments, but they do have useful budgeting features that complement their main offerings.

-The Mint family also includes a separate, related platform called Mint Bills.
-Mint Bills is a one-stop bill-pay system that aggregates your bank accounts and facilitates one-time or recurring payments to creditors, service providers, landlords, and virtually anyone else in the United States.
-Mint and Mint Bills aren’t directly integrated, but the layout and functionality of the platforms are similar.
+And Mint makes it easy to manage your upcoming expenses with Mint Bills.
+Once a separate one-stop bill-pay system, Mint Bills is now fully integrated with the Mint app.
+It seamlessly aggregates your bank accounts and facilitates one-time or recurring payments to creditors, service providers, landlords, and virtually anyone else in the United States.

 You don’t have to put all your eggs in Mint’s basket.
 You can employ other personal budgeting methods in parallel with your Mint account, or simply use Mint to track certain aspects of your financial life.